 - Reinforce the training consistently.
 Don’t expect two or three days of training to erase years of habits.
 Effective implementation of training requires consistent reinforcement.
 Have members of your team speak about how they incorporated the training into their workflow and discuss the outcome.
 Was it impactful?
 If so, why?
 If not, why not?

 - Reward success stories.
 Identifying and rewarding success stories will encourage your team to utilize the practices they learned.
 Reps will adopt the training when they see a peer has been successful and recognized for that success.
-Set up a reward system for the weeks or months following the training.
+So, set up a reward system for the weeks or months following the training.
 For example, if a rep increased her call conversions by 15% or more in [x] weeks, she is rewarded with a gift card or bonus.

 Are you bringing on new reps remotely and training them virtually?
 See our guide on Onboarding Reps Remotely!